Mercury Poisoning in Minamata, Japan - What happened...?

 * Injection volume: 100μL

-Pre-conditioning of HPLC column
+Pre-conditioning of HPLC column3) Reagents & apparatus

 * HPLC grade methanol was pumped through the column at 0.4mL/min for minimum 2 hours and condition with eluent (at same flow rate) for minumum half an hour